toddledev/documentation/docs/08-pages/03-page-configuration/index.md

 - Remove parameters using the [kbd]-[kbd] button

 ::: tip
-If you are not familiar with URL structure, check out the [blog post about URLs](https://toddle.dev/blog/urls-how-do-they-really-work).
+If you are not familiar with URL structure, check out the [blog post about URLs](https://blog.nordcraft.com/urls-how-do-they-really-work).
 :::

-# Metadata
+## Metadata

 Each page in your application should have unique metadata to improve user experience and search engine visibility:

 - **Title**: Appears in browser tabs and search results
-- **Language**: Specify the language of your page content
+- **Language**: Specifies the language of your page content for accessibility purposes
-- **Description**: Provides additional context for search engines and social media shares
+- **Description**: Appears in search engine results and social media shares
 - **Add meta**: Add additional specialized metadata as needed

-Make sure your titles and descriptions are concise and clearly describe the page content.

 You can bind any metadata value to formulas by clicking the formula button next to each field.

 ::: info
-Custom `og:*` meta tags are only rendered for applications on a paid plan.
+Custom `og:*` meta tags which power Open Graph social sharing information are available on paid Nordcraft plans only.
 :::

-# Head assets
+## Head assets

 Sometimes you need to add external resources to your page, such as third-party scripts or custom fonts.